salahamassi/Stretchy-Header-Collection-View/README.md

 [Full implemntation here](https://medium.com/@mail2ashislaha/stretchy-header-animation-using-collection-view-custom-layout-f2ce466ec710)

-But what if we need add collection view inside the header view?
+But what if we need to add a collection view inside the header view?

-The client want to replace the fixed product image with an array of products images, so we need to remove the image view and add a collection view with images cells
+The client wants to replace the fixed product image with an array of products images, so we need to remove the image view and add a collection view with images cells

 ```swift
     lazy var collectionView: UICollectionView = {